Lessons in diversity and personal growth change student’s life course.

 Every day, Sims strives to be the best version of herself.
 ONU has helped her do this in a way that has completely transformed her life and become a driving force for her career.

 Being at ONU has most definitely changed my life, not just through the courses I’ve taken, but also the people that I’ve met from all different walks of life,” she says.
 “I’m a city girl, so it’s nice to meet people from the countryside and hear their viewpoint on life.
 We’re learning from each other.
 We can definitely have truthful and honest conversations with one another, and my friend group is made up of really supportive and diverse people.

-Now, as a first-generation college student, Sims has set her sights on the future, planning to attend graduate school to earn both her master’s degree and Ph.D. after graduating from Northern this spring.
+Now that she's become a first-generation college graduate, Sims has set her sights on the future, planning to attend graduate school to earn both her master’s degree and Ph.D.
 From there, she hopes to attend law school, with a goal of becoming a civil rights attorney with an active career in academia.
 At the focal point of it all – lessons through diversity.

 “Diversity is important because everyone has a story to tell,” says Sims.
 “Everyone has walked a different walk of life than I have, so being able to learn from them and to see life from a different perspective is so important to me.”